Schedule & Registration

 Free eBook access — Click here

-For learners who have completed Beginner 5 or have the equivalent proficiency.
+For learners who have completed Beginner 6 or have the equivalent proficiency.
 This course bridges the gap between beginner and intermediate Korean conversation, allowing learners to describe daily life activities related to work and study, as well as make plans with friends and family.
 The goal of this course is to acquire intermediate communicative skills, focusing on vocabulary and intermediate grammar learning.
-This course will cover daily conversational skills, such as giving regards and greetings, leisure activities, appointments, house chores.
+This course will cover daily conversational skills, such as giving regards and greetings, leisure activities, appointments, and house chores.
 Students will learn some sentence patterns, such as simultaneous action (-(으)면서), casual style sentence ending (-아/어), low style verb ending (-아/어라(imperative) and (-자(propositive)), one’s ability (-(으)ㄹ 줄 알다 / 모르다), and tentative plan (-(으)ㄹ 까 하다).

 Physical copy available on Amazon or HanBooks